 Author Biographies

-Sanjay Kumar Mishra, Nims University Rajasthan, Jaipur
+Sanjay Kumar Mishra, Nims College of Allied and Health Care Sciences, Nims University Rajasthan, Jaipur Rajasthan, India

-PhD Optometry Scholar at Nims University Rajasthan, Jaipur INDIA
+PhD Optometry Scholar at Nims University Rajasthan, Jaipur India

-Professor and Head of Ophthalmology, Nims University Rajasthan, Jaipur INDIA
+Professor and Head of Ophthalmology, Nims University Rajasthan, Jaipur India

 Professor of Ophthalmology and Head of Retina Services, R. P. Centre for Ophthalmic Sciences, All India Institute of Medical Sciences (AIIMS), New Delhi